Master of Arts Marriage and Family Therapy

 - Demonstrate that their practice of counselling meets the highest Christian and professional ethical standards.

-- Have met the basic academic qualifications for clinical fellow membership in the Canadian Association for Marriage and Family Therapy and the American Association for Marriage and Family Therapy.
+- Meet the basic academic qualifications for clinical fellow membership in the Canadian Association for Marriage and Family Therapy and the American Association for Marriage and Family Therapy.

 I. Core (12 credit hours)

 In consultation with the program coordinator, students will choose one course from each of the following disciplines:

 THEO 601 Christian Theology Overview **

 II.
 Marriage and Family Therapy (30 credit hours)

 CO 603 Foundations of Marriage and Family Therapy

 CO 707 Procedures in Marriage and Family Therapy